Florida sand skink: Taxonomy and etymology

 It was described as a new genus and new species by Leonhard Stejneger in 1910 and named in honor of a certain Mr. A.G.
 Reynolds of Gulfport, Florida, who had collected the holotype.

 Description

 A unique lizard adapted to an underground existence, the Florida sand skink measures 10 to 13 cm in total length and is a gray to tan color.
 Its forelegs are tiny and bear only one toe each; its hindlegs are small and have two toes.
 The tail comprises about half of the animal's total length.
 The sand skink has a wedge-shaped head, a partially countersunk lower jaw, body grooves into which the forelegs can be folded, and small eyes which have transparent windows in the lower lids.
 These features enable the lizard to move through loose sand.

 Diet

 The diet consists of surface-dwelling invertebrates, including termites, spiders, and the larvae of antlions and beetles.
+It is currently unknown of its diet includes any of the poorly studied regional endemic Florida scrub arthropods such as the Lake Placid funnel wolf spider (Sosippus placidus Brady, 1972), which itself is a species of conservation concern.